 With one day, choose from among these options:

-Tunnels Beach (Makuna)—Located just before Ke’e Beach at the far end of the North Shore, this won’t be your closest beach if you’re staying near Princeville, but it’s one of the very best for snorkeling in particular.
+Tunnels Beach (Makuna)—Located just before Ke’e Beach on the North Shore, this won’t be your closest beach if you’re staying near Princeville, but it’s one of the very best for snorkeling in particular.